rodrigo1392/misc_tools/README.md

-# Miscellaneous tools.
+# Miscellaneous tools

 This package contains miscellaneous Python functions, intented to be included as a Git submodule in other projects.

 # Installation

-Easisest way to install the package is to call.
+Easisest way to install the package is calling:

 ```pip install misc_tools```